 Column 1: Deemed-to-Comply Provision Column 2: Amended / Alternate Deemed-to-Comply Provision 3.3 Street setbacks C3.3.5Carports are set back from the primary street boundary in accordance with Table 3.3a.
 This setback may be reduced by up to 50 per cent where: i. the carport is set back from the lot boundary in accordance with C3.4.3; ii.
 The carport width does not exceed the requirement of C3.6.6 iii.
 The carport is free of walls (excluding pillar and posts with a horizontal dimension of 450mm by 450mm or less) for all portions that project forward of the primary street setback line; and iv.
 The construction allows for an unobstructed view between the dwelling and the street, right-of-way or equivalent.
-C3.3.5 Carports set back so as to be behind the primary street setback requirements of clause Table 3a and/or no closer to the street that the existing dwelling on the lot, unless it complies with all of the following: the width of the carport does not exceed 60 per cent of the frontage; the construction allows an unobstructed view between the dwelling and the street, right-of-way or equivalent; the carport roof pitch and colours are the same as the dwelling; the carport materials are compatible with the dwelling; any metal deck carport is only the replacement of an existing, approved metal deck carport structure, with the new structure the same size or smaller than the existing.
+C3.3.5 Carports set back so as to be behind the primary street setback requirements of clause Table 3a and/or no closer to the street that the existing dwelling on the lot, unless it complies with all of the following: i. the width of the carport does not exceed 60 per cent of the frontage; ii. the construction allows an unobstructed view between the dwelling and the street, right-of-way or equivalent; iii. the carport roof pitch and colours are the same as the dwelling; iv. the carport materials are compatible with the dwelling; v. any metal deck carport is only the replacement of an existing, approved metal deck carport structure, with the new structure the same size or smaller than the existing. vii. the carport is unenclosed on all sides, except where it adjoins a dwelling, and does not incorporate storerooms.

-Column 1: Deemed-to-Comply Provision Column 2: Amended / Alternate Deemed-to-Comply Provision C3.3.6 Garages and carports set back from a secondary street, right-of- way and communal street in accordance with Table 3.3a.
+C3.3.6 Garages and carports set back from a secondary street, right-of-way and communal street in accordance with Table 3.3a.

 C3.3.6 Carports set back 1.0m from a secondary street.

+3.6 Streetscape

-3.6 Stree etscape C3.6.7When provide, walls or fences within the primary street setback area are to be: i. a maximum height of 1.8m; and ii. visually permeable above 1.2m measured from natural ground level on the primary street side of the fence.
-C3.6.7:Fences within street setback areas are: i.
-Visually permeable above 1.2m of natural ground level where located within the primary street setback area, measured from the natural ground level on the street side elevation of the front fence; ii.
+- C3.6.7When provide, walls or fences within the primary street setback area are to be: - i. a maximum height of 1.8m; and - ii. visually permeable above 1.2m - measured from natural ground - level on the primary street side of - the fence. - C3.6.7:Fences within street setback areas are: - Visually permeable above 1.2m of natural ground level where located within the primary street setback area, measured from the natural ground level on the street side elevation of the front fence; - ii.
 A maximum height of 1.8m.
-Where the fence is erected over a retaining wall, the height of the fence shall be measured from the base of the retaining wall; iii.
-Not constructed of fibre cement sheeting; iv.
-Not constructed of metal sheeting where located within the primary street setback; v.
-Sheet metal fencing within secondary street setbacks having capped protruding edges; and vi.
+Where the fence is erected over a retaining wall, the height of the fence shall be measured from the base of the retaining wall; - iii.
+Not constructed of fibre cement sheeting; - iv.
+Not constructed of metal sheeting where located within the primary street setback; - v.
+Sheet metal fencing within secondary street setbacks having capped protruding edges; and - vi.
 Gates within the street setback area shall be visually permeable and not open so as to swing into the public realm.
-3.6 Stree etscape C3.7.7: Walls, fences and other structures truncated or reduced to no higher than 0.75mm within 1.5m of where walls, fences, or other structures adjoin: a driveway that intersects a street, right-of-way or communal street; C3.7.7:Walls, fences and other structures within: ii.
-1.5m of a driveway that intersects a street, right-ofway or communal street; iii. a right-of-way or communal street that intersects a public street; and iv. two streets intersect Shall be: vi.
-Truncated; or